 Pssst!
 You can easily buy these airplane essentials on Amazon.

-We are a participant in the Amazon Services LLC Associates Program – see full disclosure at the end of this article.
+We are a participant in the Amazon Services LLC Associates Program.
+As an Amazon associate, we earn from qualifying purchases.
+See full disclosure here and at the end of this article.

 1) Collapsible Water Bottle

 It’s sturdy when filled.
 But you can conveniently fold it up, so it takes up less space when you pack it away.

 Made of flexible silicone, it’s BPA-free too – free of all those unsafe chemicals associated with plastic bottles.

 2) Comfy Ear Plugs

 We find it almost impossible to get a few zzz’s on a plane without ear plugs.
 Foam ear plugs can irritate your ear canal (happened to us).
 These superior quality Ohropax ear plugs are made from cotton wool and wax.
 And they’re super comfy.
 Definitely one of our long flight essentials!